Skip to main content

 • Customer communications

-• Reporting on subscription revenue, churn rate, and growth
+• Proper reporting on subscription revenue, churn rate, and growth

-Good florist software has recurring order features built in that take care of most of this automatically.
+Good florist software has recurring order features baked in that handle most of this without you thinking about it.

 Subscriptions turn an unpredictable business into a stable one.
 Guaranteed orders every week.
-Revenue you can count on.
-Customers who've already decided to buy from you.
+Revenue you can actually plan around.
+Customers who've already decided they're buying from you — not someone else.

-The florists who do well over the next decade will have subscription revenue as their foundation, with one-off sales as the bonus on top -- not the whole picture.
+The florists who'll do well over the next decade will have subscription revenue as their foundation.
+One-off sales become the bonus on top — not the whole picture.

 Ready to add recurring revenue to your business?
 Book a demo and see how Digital Florists handles recurring orders automatically.